 Addressing the integration of rail and transit referenced in the TIRCP objectives and described in the eligible projects will require attention to network integration amongst rail and transit services.
 Improving integration will improve connectivity and the seamlessness of the travel experience for users by eliminating points of friction during a public transportation journey, and as a result increase ridership across multiple corridors and/or systems.
-These points of friction come in many forms, including but not limited to a lack of universal trip-planning information, poor service design and uncoordinated schedules, incompatible fare and ticketing policies between agencies, and unsafe and inconvenient physical connections between modes.
+These points of friction come in many forms, including but not limited to a lack of universal GTFS trip-planning information, poor service design and uncoordinated schedules, incompatible fare and ticketing policies and systems between agencies, and unsafe and inconvenient physical connections between modes.
 Examples of types of network integration projects include:

-- Coordinated schedule and timetable planning between agencies to reduce transfer wait times and improve the seamlessness of the travel experience, and the capital projects necessary to improve such coordination and operations; - Integrated station design to accommodate existing and planned services and their service expansions, and capital projects necessary to invest in hubs at such stations; - Planning to determine opportunities to co-locate maintenance and yard facilities, as needed, and capital projects to invest in such facilities; - Service and infrastructure needs analysis to determine the feasibility of new or expanded systems that better integrate service, and the capital investment necessary to implement such services; - Station area improvements to facilitate better land uses and access by active or shared mobility modes.
+- Contactless open payment systems and real-time traveler information through GTFS to improve system integration and rider connectivity; - Coordinated schedule and timetable planning between agencies to reduce transfer wait times and improve the seamlessness of the travel experience, and the capital projects necessary to improve such coordination and operations; - Integrated station design to accommodate existing and planned services and their service expansions, and capital projects necessary to invest in hubs at such stations; - Planning to determine opportunities to co-locate maintenance and yard facilities, as needed, and capital projects to invest in such facilities; - Service and infrastructure needs analysis to determine the feasibility of new or expanded systems that better integrate service, and the capital investment necessary to implement such services; - Station area improvements to facilitate better land uses and access by active or shared mobility modes.

 Network integration can be its own component in the application with its own scope, schedule and budget, but it must relate to the overall capital project being proposed.
 Where relevant, it should demonstrate support of the integration demonstrated in the vision laid out in the 2018 California State Rail Plan.
-CalSTA may elect to include additional network integration funding as part of a TIRCP award if it is determined that there is a need not adequately addressed by the applicant, especially if integration can be improved with regards to adjacent state-funded capital projects or state-funded rail operations.
-If funding for network integration is awarded to an applicant, CalSTA and Caltrans may provide technical assistance and ensure that TIRCP program and statewide goals and priorities are being addressed through the work.
+CalSTA may elect to include network integration technical assistance and/or additional funding as part of a TIRCP award if it is determined that there is a need not adequately addressed by the applicant, especially if integration can be improved with regards to adjacent state-funded capital projects or state-funded rail operations.
+CalSTA and Caltrans may provide technical assistance to ensure that TIRCP program and statewide goals and priorities are being addressed through the work.